WGLab/mutformer/README.md

 --using_ex_data: set this to True if external data is being included as part of the input data.

-The results of inference will be written into the specified output_file, with each row corresponding to a 2 label probability (first index is probability for benign, second index is probability for pathogenic) prediction of the pathogenicity for each of the inputs.
+The results of inference will be written into the specified output_file, with each row corresponding to a 2 label probability prediction of the inputs (first index (0) is probability for benign, second index (1) is probability for pathogenic).

 ##### Example